 The most serious DUI charge you can face is DUI murder.
 DUI murder implies that you set out driving drunk with a conscious disregard for human life.

 What this means legally is murky.
 It does not mean you got behind the wheel of your car and said, “I’m going to go take a life.”
-It means that you got behind the wheel of your car knowing that driving drunk is likely to take a life.
+It means that you got behind the wheel of your vehicle knowing that driving drunk is likely to take a life.

-If you weren’t conscious of that fact while you drove drunk, the prosecution can’t convict you of DUI murder.
-This is why DUI murder is normally only charged when you have prior DUI’s on your record.
 The state of California makes all DUI convicts sign a statement (or verbally acknowledge) that they know driving drunk can cause death.
 That way, if you are later involved in another DUI and someone loses their life, the prosecutor can say you knew exactly what you were doing.

-In practice, it’s not always that clear cut.
+In practice, it’s not always that clear-cut.
 By definition, you were impaired when you got into the vehicle.
 It’s hard to say you were conscious of the risks that your actions posed.
 If you were too drunk to drive, you were probably too drunk to remember court documents from years earlier.

 All of these charges are serious.
-But, as much as you may be afraid of the penalties, you should remember that the prosecutor is afraid of losing the case.
-Proving gross vehicular manslaughter is harder than proving regular vehicular manslaughter, and proving DUI murder is harder still.
-If they see that you have an experienced, reputable DUI lawyer—and that you are going to fight tooth and nail—they get worried.
-This is how even the most serious DUI cases can sometimes be downgraded to a lesser charge.
+But, as much as you may fear the penalties, you should remember that the prosecutor is afraid of losing the case.
+Proving gross vehicular manslaughter is more complicated than proving regular vehicular manslaughter, and proving DUI murder is harder still.